Correlation Between Merck and Omeros

 Pair Corralation between Merck and Omeros

-Considering the 90-day investment horizon Merck Company is expected to under-perform the Omeros.
-But the stock apears to be less risky and, when comparing its historical volatility, Merck Company is 1.42 times less risky than Omeros.
-The stock trades about -0.13 of its potential returns per unit of risk.
-The Omeros is currently generating about -0.06 of returns per unit of risk over similar time horizon.
-If you would invest 843.00 in Omeros on December 5, 2024 and sell it today you would lose (45.00) from holding Omeros or give up 5.34% of portfolio value over 90 days.
+Considering the 90-day investment horizon Merck Company is expected to generate 0.35 times more return on investment than Omeros.
+However, Merck Company is 2.89 times less risky than Omeros.
+It trades about -0.1 of its potential returns per unit of risk.
+Omeros is currently generating about -0.04 per unit of risk.
+If you would invest 9,901 in Merck Company on December 26, 2024 and sell it today you would lose (1,090) from holding Merck Company or give up 11.01% of portfolio value over 90 days.

 Time Period3 Months [change]